fonixcode/qaf1/README.md

-# Web Chat
+# QA Test

-## This is an application implementing web chat.
+## This is an application implementing chat.

 - [x] Users must be able to create an account providing a valid email address.
 - [x] Once logged in users must be able to send and receive messages.